ericacha/shoes_brands_assessment-/README.md

 by Erica Cha

-A list of  out local shoe stores and the brands of shoes they carry.
-Allow user to create Brands and see what are sold at the store.
+A list of local shoe stores and the brands of shoes they carry.

 Technology
 <br>